EmilyWebber/Banking-On-AI/README.md

 # Banking On AI
 An Immersion Day for AI/ML in Financial Services Advertising

-Overview: This repository is for ...
+Overview: This repository contains a set of instructions, examples, and guidelines for an Immersion Day focusing on AI/ML.
+First we'll talk about best practices in machine learning, focusing on Amazon Sagemaker.
+See

+Next, we'll walk through an example notebook

 ### Agenda